By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There is also a seasonal pattern associated with depression.
 Sometimes this is referred to as Seasonal Affective disorder or “winter blues.”
 This pattern can occur in the summer or at the spring and fall changes of weather, but those changes are more likely to be associated with Bipolar Disorder than Major Depressive Disorder.

 For more on related conditions check the categories list to the right of the posts or watch for words to turn blue indicating they have been linked to other posts about this topic.
-My plan is to add links as quickly as I can finish the posts of these other topics.
+My plan is to add links as quickly as I can finish the posts on these other topics.

 Feel free to leave comments or email me about your questions.
-While I can’t provide therapy or counseling over the internet, you need to come see me in the office for that, I will be glad to try to answer questions of general interest.
+While I can’t provide therapy or counseling over the internet, you need to come to see me in the office for that, I will be glad to try to answer questions of general interest.

 Staying connected with David Joel Miller